KellyVimbaiMuraicho/We_Think_Code_Projects/README.md

 coke.py, implements a program that prompts the user to insert a coin, one at a time, each time informing the user of the amount due.
 Once the user has inputted at least 50 cents, output how many cents in change the user is owed.
 Assume that the user will only input integers, and ignore any integer that isn’t an accepted denomination.

 twttr.py, implements a program that prompts the user for a str of text and then outputs that same text but with all vowels (A, E, I, O, and U) omitted, whether inputted in uppercase or lowercase.

+plates.py, implements a program that prompts the user for a vanity plate and then outputs Valid if meets all of the requirements or Invalid if it does not.
+Assuming that any letters in the user’s input will be uppercase.